emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 ### Multiple Concurrent Blockwise Operations

 CoAP clients, especially CoAP proxies, may initiate a blockwise request operation to a resource, to which a previous one is already in progress, and which the new request should not cancel.
-One example is when a CoAP proxy fragments an OSCOAP messages using blockwise (so-called "outer" blockwise, see Section 4.3.1. of {{I-D.ietf-core-object-security}})), where the Uri-Path is hidden inside the encrypted message, and all the proxy sees is the server's `/` path.
+One example is when a CoAP proxy fragments an OSCORE messages using blockwise (so-called "outer" blockwise, see Section 4.3.1. of {{I-D.ietf-core-object-security}})), where the Uri-Path is hidden inside the encrypted message, and all the proxy sees is the server's `/` path.

 When a client fragments a message as part of a blockwise request operation, it can do so without a Request-Tag option set.
 For this application, an operation can be regarded as concluded when a final Block1 option has been sent and acknowledged,